 - Category-wise NTA score for JEE Advanced (based on Paper I)

 The NTA releases the JEE Main result for Paper 1, which is B.E/B.Tech separately on the official website.
-JEE Main Session 1 result will be announced tentatively in the second week of February 2025.
-JEE Main Session 2 result 2025 will be announced likely in April 2025.
+JEE Main Session 1 result 2026 will be announced on February 12, 2026.
+JEE Main Session 2 result 2026 will be announced on April 20, 2026.

 NTA releases the JEE Main Topper List along with the results.
-The JEE Main 2025 topper List for the January and April sessions can be checked by candidates once released.
-Meanwhile, candidates can check the toppers list of last year below in the article.
+The JEE Main 2026 topper List for the January session can be checked by candidates once released.
+Meanwhile, candidates can check the toppers' list of last year below in the article.
 A total of 56 students received a 100 percentile score

 What is the JEE Main Percentile Score?